55 Rapid-Fire Icebreaker Activities For Any Group

 The Big Calm Down

-Towards the end of the session you might want to calm the group down and create a relaxed environment.
+Towards the end of the session, you might want to calm the group down and create a relaxed environment.
 A great way to do this is with an icebreaker that asks the group to focus on calming thoughts.
 Have them get comfortable and close their eyes.
 Tell them to take 5 minutes to reflect on the words that they hear.
 These words are of course up to you and can be tailored towards your business; however, some great ideas include “beach”, “sail away” or perhaps “green meadows”.

 After the five minutes is up, gather the group in a circle and ask them to talk about what images came to their minds.